MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapicon-class.md

 ### Rotation

-The rotation in degrees of the icon around the anchor point clockwise.
-Values greater than 360 or less than 0 are accepted.
-The default is 0 (no rotation).
+Specifies the rotation in degrees of the icon around the anchor point clockwise.
+Values greater than `360` or less than `0` are accepted.
+The default is `0` (no rotation).

 **Android**